 - Csendes – Easily the cheapest of Budapest’s ruin pubs, this indoor cafe and pub is hugely popular with students, day and night, and they open a little terrace bar in the warmer months at the entrance to Karolyi garden.

-- Szimpla – Szimpla is the oldest and most well-known ruin bar in the world.
+- Szimpla Kert – Szimpla is the oldest and most well-known ruin bar in the world.
 Take your pick of bars then sit back and relax on the eclectic recycled decor with a mix of locals and tourists.

-Traditional Coffee & Cake Shops
+Traditional Coffee & Cake Experiences

 The best remnant of the Austro-Hungarian Empire is the huge selection of traditional old-style coffee houses.

 - New York Cafe – Come here for the most incredible, extravagant setting.
 Chandeliers hang from exquisite high ceilings, gold and mirrors adorn the walls and plush red decor fill the enormous rooms.
 Even if it’s out of your budget at least come by for a look.